GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

 Once we identify the authenticator gaps, we can identify the primary use cases of our holistic strategy.
 Four workforce identity use cases and one public identity use case identify where a phishing-resistant option can close those gaps.
+These are generic use cases that an organization can adopt or modify if fit their mission needs.

 **Workforce Identity Use Case**

 1.	**Alternative authenticator or “I don’t have a card reader”** - This is the primary use case to replace exception authenticators like passwords or OTPs.
 This use case includes mobile device or application access where a certificate-based authentication option is unavailable or untenable.
 Agencies deploy an alternative authenticator like a platform authenticator as an always available option.
 Some agencies deploy Derived PIV.
+Another perspective of this use case is a **bring-your-own authenticator** for employees and contractors.
+Some agency systems can support it, and they've approved specific types of security keys, including contractor-furnished ones.
 2.	**Back–up authenticator or “I don’t have my PIV credential”** - This use case user doesn't have a PIV credential yet, meaning it hasn’t been delivered as a new issuance or a replacement.
 This use case replaces an exception policy authenticator with a phishing-resistant option until the user has their PIV credential.
 Some agencies deploy PIV Interoperable or agency-specific alternative tokens as well.
 3.	**Ineligible PIV user or “I can’t get a PIV credential”** - This use case covers the user community outside the OPM credentialing standards.
 This community includes short-term employees, contractors, partners, and users who do not meet the continuous six-month access requirement.
 Some agencies deploy PIV Interoperable, agency–specific alternative tokens, or username/password and OTP.
 4. **Technology limitations** – Any certificate–based authenticator has challenges and limitations, as outlined in the 101 section.
 Cloud applications and mobile devices usually do not natively support certificate–based options without 3rd party tools.
 Partner applications are another example where maintaining a Federal PKI trust store is an untenable activity or creates user friction in using your applications.